-Following a series of Ganymede swing-bys that reduce the orbit energy, the inclination and the infinite velocity, the spacecraft is injected with the conditions necessary to initiate the Europa science phase.
-The initiation of the Europa science phase with Ganymede is a special case of the initiation with Callisto.
+Following a series of Ganymede swing-bys that reduce the orbit energy, the inclination and the infinite velocity, the spacecraft is transferred to Callisto with the conditions necessary to initiate the Europa science phase.

 Later on, the spacecraft initiates the Europa science phase, which is composed of two flybys with closest approach at 400 km altitude and low infinite velocity.
 Because of the low distance between Europa and Jupiter, special care was attached to the radiation dose minimisation.
-The duration of this phase is about 39 days.
-The solar longitude (Sun-Jupiter-Europa) of the two fly-bys is 23 deg then 26 deg (in-line with the scientific objective to lie between -15 deg and 60 deg, but also power constraint to remain below 30 deg).
+The duration of this phase is about 35 days.
+The solar longitude (Sun-Jupiter-Europa) of the two fly-bys is 49 deg then 51 deg (in-line with the scientific objective to lie between -15 deg and 60 deg).

-The Jupiter high latitudes phase follows the Europa science phase: it is based on a series of 1:1 resonant transfers with Callisto (a π -transfer from Ganymede to Callisto allows a preliminary crank of the orbit), which raise the inclination wr.t.
-Jupiter's equator to a maximum value of 29 deg.
-When the maximum inclination is reached, the spacecraft is injected into a 5:6 resonant transfer.
+The Jupiter high latitudes phase follows the Europa science phase: it is based on a series of 1:1 resonant transfers with Callisto, which raise the inclination wr.t.
+Jupiter's equator to a maximum value of 22 deg.
+When the maximum inclination is reached, the spacecraft is injected into a 4:3 resonant transfer.
 The duration of this phase is around 6 months.

 The spacecraft is then transferred from Callisto to Ganymede in two steps: the first step uses Callisto to reduce the infinite velocity w.r.t.
 Ganymede (Callisto-Ganymede ladder).
-Further infinite velocity leveraging is obtained in a second step via a low energy endgame with Ganymede: a series of 6 close encounters with Ganymede is followed by a gravitational capture with the moon.
+Further infinite velocity leveraging is obtained in a second step via a low energy endgame with Ganymede: a series of 5 close encounters with Ganymede is followed by a gravitational capture with the moon.
 A capture manoeuvre is nevertheless performed to reduce the apocentre to 10,000 km.
+Because a gravitational capture is used, the gravity losses are small, ~0.5%.

 The science phase around Ganymede is decomposed into an elliptic subphase with a period close to 12 hours and a low altitude circular subphase.
-The elliptic subphase lasts 150 days during which the eccentricity quickly decreases, remain close to zero, before finally building up again under the influence of Jupiter.
-The circular subphase is performed at an altitude of 500 km for 130 days.
+The elliptic subphase lasts 120 days during which the eccentricity quickly decreases, remain close to zero, before finally building up again under the influence of Jupiter.
+The circular subphase is performed at an altitude of 500 km for 160 days.
 The transfer between the elliptic and the circular subphases is done with 2 manoeuvres (to reduce the gravity losses and the navigation cost) separated by 2 days (to be operationally less risky).
 The gravity losses are ~1%.
-At the epoch of Ganymede orbit injection, the beta angle is 30 deg (in-line with the requirement of being between 20 deg and 30 deg).
+At the epoch of Ganymede orbit injection, the beta angle is 29 deg (in-line with the requirement of being between 20 deg and 30 deg).

 At the end of this phase the eccentricity will naturally build up until the spacecraft impacts the surface in an uncontrolled manner.
-The total duration of the Jupiter tour is 3.7 year.
+The total duration of the Jupiter tour is 3.5 year.

 The stochastic DeltaV cost for navigation is on average of 15 m/s/GA for the interplanetary phase (except the Lunar-Earth gravity case) and 8 m/s/GA for the Jupiter tour.
 For the latter, the optical navigation is used for the first gravity assists of each moon, where there is a large uncertainty in the moon ephemeris.
 It also improves the navigation in general.
-The JOI cleanup was analysed and sums up to 30 m/s.
-The GOI cleanup analysis is on-going and will be released for the next update of the CReMA.

 The overall DeltaV cost varies for each option.
-To summarize the deterministic DeltaV cost is around 1.8 km/s while the stochastic DeltaV cost is around 430 m/s.
+To summarize the deterministic DeltaV cost is around 2 km/s while the stochastic DeltaV cost is around 450 m/s.

 The radiation level was kept as low as possible by avoiding low perijove/low period throughout the entire tour.
-The radiation dose behind 10 mm aluminium solid spheres shielding is about 235 krad.
+The radiation dose behind 10 mm aluminium solid spheres shielding is about 240 krad.
 This assessment is based on several simplifications on the radiation dose flux computation.
 An accurate evaluation is out-of-scope of this document.